genouest/biomaj-download/README.md

   * **ssl_verifyhost**:
     * parameter: bool.
     * downloader(s): `CurlDownloader` (and derived classes: `DirectFTPDownload`, `DirectHTTPDownload`).
-    * effect: If false, don't check that the name of the remote server is the same than in the SSL certificate.
+    * effect: if false, don't check that the name of the remote server is the same than in the SSL certificate.
     * default: true (i.e. check host name).
     * note: It's generally a bad idea to disable this verification.
 However some servers are badly configured.
 See [here](https://curl.haxx.se/libcurl/c/CURLOPT_SSL_VERIFYHOST.html) for the corresponding cURL option.
   * **ssl_verifypeer**:
     * parameter: bool.
     * downloader(s): `CurlDownloader` (and derived classes: `DirectFTPDownload`, `DirectHTTPDownload`).
-    * effect: If false, don't check the authenticity of the peer's certificate.
+    * effect: if false, don't check the authenticity of the peer's certificate.
     * default: true (i.e. check authenticity).
     * note: It's generally a bad idea to disable this verification.
 However some servers are badly configured.
 See [here](https://curl.haxx.se/libcurl/c/CURLOPT_SSL_VERIFYPEER.html) for the corresponding cURL option.
   * **ssl_server_cert**:
-    * parameter: filename of the certificate.
+    * parameter: path of the certificate file.
     * downloader(s): `CurlDownloader` (and derived classes: `DirectFTPDownload`, `DirectHTTPDownload`).
-    * effect: Pass a file holding one or more certificates to verify the peer with.
+    * effect: use the certificate(s) in this file to verify the peer with.
     * default: use OS certificates.
     * note: See [here](https://curl.haxx.se/libcurl/c/CURLOPT_CAINFO.html) for the corresponding cURL option.
   * **tcp_keepalive**:
     * parameter: int.
     * downloader(s): `CurlDownloader` (and derived classes: `DirectFTPDownload`, `DirectHTTPDownload`).
-    * effect: Sets the interval, in seconds, that the operating system will wait between sending keepalive probes.
+    * effect: sets the interval, in seconds, that the operating system will wait between sending keepalive probes.
     * default: cURL default (60s at the time of this writing).
     * note: See [here](https://curl.haxx.se/libcurl/c/CURLOPT_TCP_KEEPINTVL.html) for the corresponding cURL option.
   * **ftp_method**:
     * parameter: one of `default`, `multicwd`, `nocwd`, `singlecwd` (case insensitive).
-    * downloader(s): `CurlDownloader` (and derived classes: `DirectFTPDownload`, `DirectHTTPDownload`).
+    * downloader(s): `CurlDownloader` (and derived classes: `DirectFTPDownload`, `DirectHTTPDownload`) - only used for `FTP(S)`.
-    * effect: Sets the method to use to reach a file on a FTP(S) server (`nocwd` and `singlecwd` are usually faster but not always supported).
+    * effect: sets the method used to reach a file on a FTP(S) server (`nocwd` and `singlecwd` are usually faster but not always supported).
-    * default: `default` (which is `multicwd` at the time of this writing)
+    * default: `default` (which is `multicwd` at the time of this writing as in cURL).
     * note: See [here](https://curl.haxx.se/libcurl/c/CURLOPT_FTP_FILEMETHOD.html) for the corresponding cURL option.
   * **ssh_hosts_file**:
     * parameter: path of the known hosts file.